 The Apostle Paul himself admitted that people who do not know the Bible nevertheless had a law naturally written within their hearts.
 In other words, they had “common sense” or “intuition to treat one another with respect naturally, without having ever read a scripture.
 It’s natural law — the law of nature.

+Is this an example of following my conscience?
 Image courtesy of AthiestRepublic.com

 Intuition and Common Sense